mitmel/android-staticmap/README.md

 * provides a UI widget to automatically determine map size and scale based which can be incorporated into an XML layout
 * generates map URL and pulls the API key from the application's manifest
+* also contains a LocationButton widget which can display a current/saved location and toggle between them interactively

 Using
 -----